cardmeister/cardmeister.github.io/README.md

 ![](https://i.imgur.com/7csZylT.jpg)

-## Customized built-in IMG element
+## Customized Built-In IMG element

-52 Custom Elements are created customizing the IMG element so you can use:
+52 Custom Elements are **also** created customizing the IMG element so you can use:

 ```html
   <img is=ten-of-hearts>